TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Separate thread for render queue
 	- We'll just queue commands for now
+	- The finalizers can happen in the rendering thread
+	- We can still query for the need of new atlases in the main/logic thread
 	- Perhaps the same with openal if hrtf proves to decrease performance

 - research ping behaviour under low performance